How to paint a fence

 Looking to bring some personality to your garden?
 Painting your fence is a brilliant way to brighten up your surroundings.
-Whether you want to simply refresh your garden barriers with a fresh coat of fence stain, or you fancy switching up the look completely with a bold and colourful fence colour.
-From sunny yellow to subdued blue, there are plenty of fence paint colours to choose from.
-Painting a wooden fence is a quick and easy job to do.
 All you need is a spare afternoon, a dry day, and a few tools.
 Read this step-by-step guide and we’ll walk you through the process.

 Before you do anything, we suggest you check the weather forecast first.
 You’ll want a couple days of dry and warm weather, if you paint your fence in wet weather there is a risk that the paint won’t stick properly.